connorcrowe/to-bike-analysis/README.md

 - In 2024, the bike share had an average of 19,500 trips per day
 - Ridership has doubled since just 2021
 - Ridership is roughly halved in the winter months and peaks in August
-- 28% of all trips occured during "rush hour" (7-9AM, 4-6PM), or 4,300 trips each day
+- 28% of all trips occurred during "rush hour" (7-9AM, 4-6PM), or 4,300 trips each day
 - 25% of bike share stations are within a 5 minute walk of the affected bike lanes
 - **58% of trips (9,000 per day) started or ended within a 5 minute walk of the affected bike lanes**
 - **14% of trips (3,000 per day) started or ended near the affected lanes during rush hour**